kristianp335/MattheyRebuild/replit.md

 **Key Architectural Decisions:**
 - **Dual-Deployment**: Client extension for global CSS/JS and fragment collection for UI components.
 - **Fragment Modularity**: Each component is an independent Liferay fragment.
-- **Color System**: Complete migration to Liferay Classic theme frontend tokens achieved - all hardcoded colors systematically replaced with semantic theme tokens for proper theming compliance.
+- **Color System**: Exclusive use of Liferay Classic theme frontend tokens for branding consistency.
 - **JavaScript Isolation**: IIFEs and event-driven architecture ensure proper initialization and prevent global namespace pollution.
 - **Content Management**: All content (text, images, links) is editable via Liferay's inline editing system using `data-lfr-editable` attributes.
 - **Responsive Design**: Mobile-first approach using CSS Grid and Flexbox with consistent breakpoints.
 - **Modal System**: Centralized system for login, search, and video modals, embedding Liferay portlets with extensive CSS overrides for consistent branding.
-- **Ultra-Fast Animation System**: ALL animations optimized for maximum performance - global transitions 2x faster (0.15s), hero fragment animations completely removed, header delays eliminated, modal focus instant. **Performance-first approach with 87+ Lighthouse score achievement.**
+- **Animation System**: Scroll-triggered animations using CSS transitions/transforms and JavaScript Intersection Observers.
 - **Fragment Configuration**: Uses `typeOptions.validValues` for select fields.
 **FreeMarker Syntax**: Liferay fragments use `[#` brackets instead of `<#` - configuration conditionals use `[#if condition]content[/#if]` syntax.
 - **Fragment Element Detection**: Fixed critical issue where `document.currentScript.closest()` fails in Liferay's ES module environment.
 All fragments now properly use the `fragmentElement` variable injected by Liferay instead of trying to find elements with `document.currentScript`.